yashpandey474/ICO--Cryptocurrency-Smart-Contract/README.md

 Each subdirectory contains the files specific to the ICO, cryptocurrency, and blockchain components, respectively.

 ## Credits
-This project is based on the "Blockchain A-Z" course on Udemy, taught by Hadelin de Ponteves, Kirill Eremenko, SuperDatascience Team, Ligency
+This project was built as part of the "Blockchain A-Z" course on Udemy, taught by Hadelin de Ponteves, Kirill Eremenko, SuperDatascience Team, Ligency Team